-Although a few groups of blocks did fail, human intervention was required only once to address an issue with complicated recovery logic.
+Although some blocks failed, these failures were due to real issues with the system that require addressing or can be improved with slight modifications to the logic.
 The automatic configuration system managed to recover a few less complicated faults on its own.